Education is not the filling of a pail,

 Our curriculum and approach to childhood development are based upon the internationally acclaimed philosophy of Waldorf education founded nearly 100 years ago.
 Many of these principles are the basis for Finland's national school system — a system widely considered one of the most successful in the world.

 Waldorf education recognizes a child’s curiosity, passion and imagination ultimately drive their desire to learn.
-Its approach to teaching the “head, heart and hands,” balances cognitive and emotional intelligence, spirituality, (or individuality) and physical activity through the daily rhythms of the class.
+Its approach to teaching the “head, heart and hands,” balances cognitive and emotional intelligence, spirituality (or individuality), and physical activity through daily rhythms.

-We invite you to join our community of parents and Waldorf-trained teachers dedicated to the love of learning.
+We invite you to join our community of parents and trained teachers dedicated to the love of life-long learning.